Bedford Row water pump: A pretty piece of Georgian street furniture

 For more of Metro Girl’s history posts, click here.

-Posted on 24 July 2016, in History, London and tagged 19th century, Bedford Row, history, holborn, london, street furniture, water pump.
+Posted on 24 Jul 2016, in History, London and tagged 19th century, history, holborn, London, street furniture, water pump.
 Bookmark the permalink.
 Comments Off on Bedford Row water pump: A pretty piece of Georgian street furniture.